hamk-uas/TwitterAnalysis/README.md

 # Citation
 If you find this code useful please cite: Jussila, J.; Suominen, A.H.; Partanen, A.; Honkanen, T. Text Analysis Methods for Misinformation Related Research on Finnish Language Twitter.
-Future Internet 2021, 13, x. https://doi.org/10.3390/xxxxx.
+Future Internet 2021, 13, 157. https://doi.org/10.3390/fi13060157.